Zapmap Premium: Spring charging discount promotion

 Pay via a network app

 All charging networks are required to provide pay-as-you-go access.
-Many, if they don’t have Zap-Pay or contactless capability, currently require customers to download their network app and create an account in order to pay for a charging session.
+Many, require customers to download their network app and create an account in order to pay for a charging session.
 In some cases, customers will need to load a minimum amount of credit onto their account in order to get started.

 Paying via a network app can have its advantages, with networks’ membership or pay-as-you-go plans seeing cheaper pricing per kWh than for contactless payment.